M370D1/ToDoApp/README.md

 ## Overview

 Welcome to ToDoApp, a simple task management application built with Python and Django.
-This application leverages Docker for PostgreSQL, providing a hassle-free setup for database management.  :)  A tease - one critical bug hidden in the app, can you find it ?  :)
+This application leverages Docker for PostgreSQL, providing a hassle-free setup for database management.

+:)  There is a tease - one critical bug hidden in the app, can you find it ?  :)

 ## Features